bchainhub/coco/README.md

 @import '@blockchainhub/coco/dist/scss/coco.scss';
 ```

-For the right-to-left (RTL) version, append `-rtl` to the file name.

 ## Customize Distribution

 COCO is a CSS framework that outputs a single CSS file [coco.css](https://github.com/bchainhub/coco/blob/master/dist/css/coco.css) or a SASS distribution.
 You can use it "out of the box" or download the Sass source files to customize the variables.